 Mybackpack also allows parents access to their student's grades, assignments and allows parents to email teachers.
 Upon enrollment, we will provide students and parents with login and password information for accessing this system.

-Who is the person to contact with financial questions?
+Who do I contact with financial questions?

 Ronda Sheffield, Director of International Admissions, can answer all of your financial questions.

-When do I get my schedule of classes?
+When do I get my class schedule?

 Students will receive their schedule by July15th.
 Students may make minimal changes to their schedule during orientation after meeting with Mr. Meyer, Head of the Upper School, and Ms Sheffield.